Updated: 12/14/2021 | Maui Travel Guide

 - Check out the Lahaina Cannery Mall schedule for free hula shows.

-- There are also hula shows at Whalers Village for free.
-Grab an ice cream and have a seat on the grass to watch.
+- There are also free hula shows at Whalers Village.
+Grab an ice cream and have a seat on the grass to watch the shows.

 - We highly recommend the snorkeling tours at Molokini and Kaanapali beach.
 It’s like the Maui version of Waikiki in Honolulu.

-- Maui Pineapple Plantation tour!
+- Do the Maui Pineapple Plantation tour!
 I could not get enough of the tour!
-Ride a bus to learn about how pineapples are grown and harvested.
+Ride a bus around the plantation to learn about how pineapples are grown and harvested.
 Try freshly plucked pineapples too!
-At the end of the tour, you’ll also receive a Maui golden pineapple to take home!
+At the end of the tour, you’ll also receive a Maui golden pineapple to take home.

 - Napili Bay – Park anywhere on the street and access the beach from anywhere.
 Don’t forget to explore the little streets near the resort as well.
 While you’re near Napili, head just north to visit Kapalua Bay beaches.

 - Road to Hana: I DEFINITELY recommend going on a tour for the road to Hana.
-It was totally worth it for a day trip since.
-The drive is stressful but WORTH IT.
-Car rental companies have provisions where areas on the road to Hana will void your insurance.
-This means you can’t go through the back way, but it’s still worth it.
+It was totally worth it for a one to two-day trip.
+The drive can be stressful but it’s so WORTH IT.
+Car rental companies have provisions where certain areas on the road to Hana will void your insurance.
+This means you can’t go through the back way, but it’s still worth it to go as far as you can.
 Make sure to stop by Aunty Sandy’s or Hana Farms for some delicious banana bread!
 If you want a good tour guide, we recommend using the Shaka Guide (paid App) for a self-guided audio tour.

-- Here are things you should not miss on the Road to Hana:
+- Here are things you should not miss on the Road to Hana.
+We also included the amount of time it takes to complete that stop.:

 - Red Sand Beach (30 mins)